danmysak/cheathit/README.md

 The default value of `--max-clique` is:

-- `2` if students are split into groups ([`--path`](#--path) includes `group`),
+- `2` if students are assigned groups ([`--path`](#--path) includes `group`),
 - `5` otherwise.

 ### Results

-For each pair of students CheatHit will report how much of the two student’s code is shared while adjusting for how distinctive the shared code is.
+For each pair of students CheatHit will report how much code is shared between the students while adjusting for how distinctive the shared code is.
 See the [Parameters](#Parameters) section above for an insight into what CheatHit considers distinctive.